 Prior to the hearing, in most cases, TxDPS will send to us the evidence it has that it will present against you at the hearing.
 Once we receive the evidence, we review it to determine any legal or factual defenses and will likely call you to discuss it.
-Even if there are no legal or factual defenses, in most cases, we still get a favorable result at the hearing.
-Importantly, with all but a few of our clients, we stopped the suspension of their driver's licenses, even when they did exactly what TxDPS accused them of doing.
+Even if there are no legal or factual defenses, we might still win the hearing.
+Importantly, with all but a few of our clients, we stopped the suspension of their driver licenses, even when they did exactly what TxDPS accused them of doing.

 The Texas Transportation Code provides the statutory authority for TxDPS to seek a suspension of a persons’ driver's license if it determines that the person:

 - has operated a motor vehicle on a highway while the person's license was suspended, canceled, disqualified, or revoked, or without a license after an application for a license was denied;

 - is a habitually reckless or negligent operator of a motor vehicle;

 - is a habitual violator of the traffic laws (i.e. 4 convictions within 12 months or 7 convictions within 24 months);

 - has permitted the unlawful or fraudulent use of the person's license;